These little crunchy pea falafels will blow your minds. Great in a salad, great in a pitta, great wherever really!

 Total Cost - £9.64 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Preheat oven to 180°C/356°F.

 Break your cauliflower up into little florets.
 Place them in roasting tray.
 Add a teaspoon of cumin and a teaspoon of cayenne pepper.
 Drizzle over some olive oil, season with salt and pepper, and roast for 40 minutes.

 Falafel time.
 Into a blender, add 500g of peas (not frozen), half a teaspoon of cayenne pepper, 1 1⁄2 teaspoons of cumin, the juice of half a lemon, a tablespoon of flour, a good grind of pepper, a pinch of salt, 2 grated garlic cloves and a handful of chopped mint and chopped coriander.

 Blitz until you have a blended falafel mix.
 You should be able to make a ball in your hands and it sticks together.
 If it doesn’t, add a smidge more flour and blitz again.

 Divide the mix into golf sized balls.

-Set falafels on some kitchen roll to absorb excess oil.
+Set the falafels on some kitchen roll to absorb any excess oil.

-Get on your dressing.
-Into a bowl, add two heaped tablespoons of hummus, the juice of half a lemon and a glug of olive oil.
-Add a splash of water, season with salt and pepper, and mix with a fork.
+Dressing time.
+Grab a bowl.
+Add 2 heaped tablespoons of hummus, the juice of half a lemon and a glug of olive oil.
+Add a splash of water and season with salt and pepper.
+Mix with a fork.
 Keep adding water bit by bit until you have a smooth dressing consistency.

 Sally time.
-Into a bowl, add a chopped cucumber (remove seeds in middle to make less watery), 3 chopped tomatoes, lettuce, the cauliflower and the falafels.
+Into a bowl, add a chopped cucumber (remove the seeds in the middle to make it less watery), 3 chopped tomatoes, lettuce, the cauliflower and the falafels.
 Add in any leftover mint and coriander leaves.
 Pour the dressing over the top, toss everything together and serve up!